ruthvini/BRAIN_TUMOR_DETECTION/README.md

-# 🧠 Brain Tumor Classification using Deep Learning
+# 🧠 Brain Tumor Detection using VGG16

 A **Streamlit**-based web application that classifies brain tumors from MRI scans using a **VGG16** deep learning model.